NarekMosisian/unix-storage-manager-cli/README.md

         - Common log directories (if any) related to the application

 - **Additional Files Found via `sudo find` (optional)**: Any files matching the application name found during the `sudo find` operation (if you chose to include this step).
 The script will display these files and ask for your confirmation before deletion.

-## Log File

-The script creates a log file `application_size_checker.log` where errors and warnings are recorded.
-Check this file if you encounter issues during execution.

 ## Warning